Joan Semmel: Shifting Images (2006–2013)

 In Shifting Images, Joan Semmel paints her body in motion.
 Layered and blurred compositions, these works suggest instability, movement, and the passage of time; in Semmel's words, “[they] seem to reference the anxious moments of personal lives, as well as … visualize the inevitability of aging.”
 Ultimately, reflecting on this and other recent series, Semmel expands, “In a culture so driven by youth, but due to suddenly be overtaken by the baby boomer generation in old age, it seems essential to address our expectations and priorities.
 If we are lucky we will be old some day.
 Age cannot be denied as part of the human spectrum.
 My work … has tried to acknowledge and address some of these feelings for myself and others.”

 Heads (2007–2013)

-Joan Semmel's Heads (2007–13) feature self-portraits of the artist.
-Unlike Semmel's previous self-images, in these works she paints just her face.
-Intimate in scale and rendered in a variety of styles, these paintings adopt both the realism of her earlier With Camera works (2001–06), as well as the blurring of her Shifting Images compositions (2006–13).
+Semmel's Heads (2007–13) feature self-portraits of the artist.
+Unlike her previous self-images, in these works she paints just her face.
+Intimate in scale and rendered in a variety of styles, these paintings adopt both the realism of her earlier With Camera works (2001–06), as well as the blurring of Shifting Images compositions (2006–13).
 In an interview, Semmel elaborated on her decision to begin to paint the Heads.
 “The way I started doing the heads was by taking those pictures in the mirror, and even though I didn’t usually use the heads I got it in the mirror because I’d hold the camera at waist level.
 Not always, but sometimes, so I got the face.
 Then I would take the heads off that picture – I didn’t shoot for the head, but I like the head that I got.”